typescript-rtti/typescript-rtti/integration-tests/readme.md

 Run the `prepare:typia-repo` script to check out the submodule and install the npm dependencies.

 [src/by-typia.test.ts](src/by-typia.test.ts) is our the entry point which iterates though all these structure files.

+Note: Git status will show you that we leave a bit of mess inside the typia-repo, cause we can't for now set up the `.gitignore` there properly.
+Therefore, use the `clean` script to clean things up again.